GPlays09/Pilotuino/README.md

 ## Compiling
-Run verify.bat, which will generate all the necessary files required for the Arduino to function, and upon closing the opened cmd window, it cleans up the build directory.
+Run verify.bat, which will generate all the necessary files required for the Arduino to function.
+There is also verify_clean.bat which does the same thing but upon closing the opened cmd window, it cleans up the build directory.

 ## Uploading
-Run upload.bat before closing verify.bat's cmd window.
+Run upload.bat.
 The script that is run to handle uploading is py\upload.py.
 In a nutshell, it functions like this: if there is a device visible in the device manager that fits the usual vid and pid of the Arduino Leonardo and has a COM port open, it will do some stuff required and automatically upload the compiled sketch to your Arduino.
 If there isn't a device with said criteria, it will look for one for 10 seconds before exiting.
 If you don't have a COM port enabled and you want the script to upload, simply while it's looking for devices, press the reset button on your Leonardo, i.e., put it into the bootloader.